 UGA football head coach Kirby Smart and two defensive players, Travon Walker and Ameer Speed, spoke with the media on Tuesday about the Bulldogs’ 2021 SEC-opener against South Carolina.

 Georgia and South Carolina will square off at Dooley Field at Sanford Stadium in Athens, Ga., on Saturday, Sept.
-18 (Buy Tickets).
-The game will be televised by ESPN at 7:00pm ET.
+18. The game will be televised by ESPN at 7:00pm ET.

 Sean McDonough will call the play-by-play, Todd Blackledge will provide analysis, while Molly McGrath will report from the sidelines.

 Below is a transcript of the comments on the SEC opener against the South Carolina Gamecocks which was provided by UGA.

 “Yeah, he’s battling through it, he’s pushing through.
 I thought he kicked the ball well today.
 We actually just walked off the field and did field goal periods, and I probably kicked the ball well.
 But yeah, you know, we’re always in competition as you well know, Chip, it’s one of those things that we got to help him out and push him to he’s been really consistent in his career as a starter here, still believe in him and we’re gonna work through it, and I think he’s still got a great leg you know he’s hit a clutch field goals multiple times but we’re pushing through it and you know (Jared) Zirkel out there kicking and so is (Jake) Camarda so those guys are kicking as well.”

 On improvements and William Poole…